yjl9903/AnimeGarden/README.md

 You can find more API usage example in [scripts/api.http](./scripts/api.http).

-If you are using JavaScript, you can just use the API wrapper `fetchResources` and `fetchResourceDetail` in package [animegarden](https://www.npmjs.com/package/animegarden).
+If you are using JavaScript / TypeScript, you can just use the API wrapper `fetchResources` and `fetchResourceDetail` in package [animegarden](https://www.npmjs.com/package/animegarden).

 ## Packages